 Father is a sacramental and pastoral minister at Jesuit High School.
 He has taught Theology at St. Ignatius College Prep (San Francisco), Brophy Prep (Phoenix) and Loyola High School (Los Angeles).
 He was also Director of Campus at LHS.
 He worked as Hospital Chaplain at St. Francis Medical Center in Honolulu and most recently the Head of Chaplaincy at St. Vincent’s Medical Center in Los Angeles.
 He is a native San Franciscan and a member of the California Province.

-This is my sixth year working in the Counseling Department at Jesuit High School and my second full year as your son’s counselor.
+This is my seventh year working in the Counseling Department at Jesuit High School and my first year as the Director of Counseling Services.
 I earned my degree in Liberal Studies from Sacramento State with the intent of teaching in the elementary schools.
 Many years later, I found a home among the wonderful faculty and staff at Jesuit and was inspired to go back to school.
-In 2014, I began my Masters in Educational Counseling and will earn my PPS Credential in 2016.
+In 2014, I began my Masters in Educational Counseling and earned my PPS Credential in 2016.
 I absolutely love working at Jesuit and being a part of this school community.
 I am truly fortunate to be able to continue my work with the students in this new role and look forward to an exciting year.

 BA Liberal Studies – CSU Sacramento, 2005